slurmulon/virtual-web-dev/README.md

 It's simple.

-As long as the previously defined concepts are incorporated using all of the described entities, VWD zen is achieved.
+As long as the previously defined concepts are incorporated using all of the described entities, you are using VWD successfully.

 ## Background